Tag Archives: Thriller

 The story centers on Richard Hannay (Robert Donat), a Canadian civilian on holiday in London.
 He unintentionally becomes involved in preventing an organization of spies nicknamed “The 39 Steps” from stealing British military secrets.

-After being mistakenly accused of the murder of a counter-espionage agent, Richard flees to Scotland and becomes tangled up with an attractive woman named Pamela (Madeleine Carroll) while hoping to stop the spy ring and clear his name.
+After being mistakenly accused of the murder of a counter-espionage agent, Richard flees to Scotland.
+He becomes tangled up with an attractive woman named Pamela (Madeleine Carroll) while hoping to stop the spy ring and clear his name.

-It’s a simple story but one that immediately compels the viewer to root for Richard since we know he is innocent.
-Perhaps he can find a bit of romance along the way with Pamela and stop the bad guys in the process.
-So there is little ambiguity with how the story is supposed to wind up.
+It’s a simple story that immediately compels viewers to root for Richard since we know he is innocent.
+Perhaps he can find romance along the way with Pamela and stop the bad guys.
+So, there is little ambiguity with how the story is supposed to wind up.

 The fun is getting there.

-Assuming this isn’t one’s first time watching a Hitchcock film and nearing a hundred years since The 39 Steps was made I sincerely doubt it, there are oodles of sequences to enjoy.
-If one asks “does this scene seem familiar?” it is because many of them are.
+Assuming this isn’t one’s first time watching a Hitchcock film, and it has been nearly a hundred years since The 39 Steps was made, I sincerely doubt it.
+There are oodles of sequences to enjoy.
+If one asks, “Does this scene seem familiar?” it is because many of them are.

-The London music hall theatre and the London Palladium brim with recognition especially after a catchy tune that Richard cannot forget come into play.
-It’s too easy not to think of Doris Day’s hit “Que Sera, Sera (Whatever Will Be, Will Be)”, featured as a key element of The Man Who Knew Too Much, or even the London setting itself.
+The London Music Hall Theatre and the London Palladium brim with recognition, especially after a catchy tune that Richard cannot forget comes into play.
+It’s too easy not to think of Doris Day’s hit “Que Sera, Sera (Whatever Will Be, Will Be),” featured as a key element of The Man Who Knew Too Much or even the London setting itself.

-To switch for a moment to another Hitchcock masterpiece, North by Northwest (1959), the frequent dashing across the lands by foot or by locomotion comes into play in a big way in The 39 Steps.
+To switch for a moment to another Hitchcock masterpiece, North by Northwest (1959), the frequent dashing across the lands by foot or locomotion comes into play in a big way in The 39 Steps.

-I loathe spending too much time with comparisons because The 39 Steps delivers some goods on its own merits.
-The action that takes place in the Scottish Highlands is fantastic and a treat for anyone who has been to the lovely and picturesque area.
+I loathe making comparisons because The 39 Steps delivers some goods on its own merits.
+The action in the Scottish Highlands is fantastic and a treat for anyone who has visited the lovely and picturesque area.

-And Richard’s daring trip aboard the Flying Scotsman expresses train to Scotland is a compelling adventure personified.
+Richard’s daring trip aboard the Flying Scotsman expresses that the train to Scotland is a compelling adventure.

 The chemistry between Richard and Pamela is decent but not great.
-It’s not the focal point of the film so I didn’t necessarily mind that.
-The clear intent was for her first to fear him but then have the characters fall in love.
-We never really get there but it seems the purpose.
+It’s not the focal point of the film, so I didn’t necessarily mind that.
+The clear intent was for her to first fear him but then have the characters fall in love.
+We never really get there, but it seems to be the purpose.

-The main villain is Professor Jordan (Godfrey Tearle) who Richard tries to prevent from sending secrets out of the country.
+The main villain is Professor Jordan (Godfrey Tearle), who Richard tries to prevent from sending secrets out of the country.

-Sure, there are better quality Alfred Hitchcock films to bask in once he got his groove decades later and one can assuredly boast that Vertigo (1958) and Psycho (1960) are superior films.
+Sure, there are better-quality Alfred Hitchcock films to bask in once he got his groove decades later, and one can assuredly boast that Vertigo (1958) and Psycho (1960) are superior films.

-But The 39 Steps (1935) is a blueprint of what brilliance the director had in his head at this time and it’s a pure treat to witness.
+But The 39 Steps (1935) is a blueprint of the brilliance the director had in his head at this time, and it is a pure treat to witness.

 Three Days of the Condor-1975